 - The total cost of medical and rehabilitation expenses due to your injuries,

 - Past and future lost wages due to your injury,

 - Were there any life-changing disabilities due to your injuries?

 - Were there any losses related to property damage?

 Lost Wages – these damages will represent the amount of money the victim would have earned from the exact time of the injury to the date of settlement.
-This means the victim can recover any lost wages while they were recovering from their injuries.
+This means the victim can recover any lost wages while recovering from their injuries.

 Loss of Enjoyment of Life – these damages involve the inability to enjoy daily life pleasures due to the injury.
-Loss of enjoyment of life is physical and mental limitations caused by a personal injury that impacts the victims ability to participate in activities that gave them pleasure before the injury.
+Loss of enjoyment of life is physical and mental limitations caused by a personal injury that impacts the victim's ability to participate in activities that gave them pleasure before the injury.
 This could include quality time with their family, recreational activity, hobbies, volunteer work, among others.

 Should I Pursue an Injury Lawsuit?

 It's important to understand that not all injury cases are good candidates for pursuing a personal injury claim.
 This is why any accident case requires a clear understanding of California personal injury laws.